witnet/witnet-wrapped-wit/README.md

 ---
 #### `witwrap contract`
-Shows the address and other relevant data of the WrappedWIT contract that's available on the connected EVM network.
+Shows the address and other relevant data of the Witnet token contract that's available on the connected EVM network.

 **Flags**:
 - `--verbose`: Outputs extra information.